terraform-google-modules/terraform-example-foundation/3-networks/README.md

    git add .
    git commit -m 'Your message'
    ```
-1. You must manually plan and apply the `shared` environment (only once) since development, non-production and production depend on it.
+1. You must manually plan and apply the `shared` environment (only once) since the `development`, `non-production` and `production` environments depend on it.
     1. Run `cd ./envs/shared/`.
-    1. Update backend.tf with your bucket name from the bootstrap step.
+    1. Update `backend.tf` with your bucket name from the bootstrap step.
     1. Run `terraform init`.
     1. Run `terraform plan` and review output.
     1. Run `terraform apply`.
-    1. If you would like the bucket to be replaced by cloud build at run time, change the bucket name back to `UPDATE_ME`.
+    1. If you would like the bucket to be replaced by Cloud Build at run time, change the bucket name back to `UPDATE_ME`.
 1. Push your plan branch.
    ```
     git push --set-upstream origin plan